International Frequently Asked Questions

 Application and Review Process—Speech-Language Pathology

-The ASHA National Office also reviews the material from the evaluating agency to ensure that the applicant has completed a course in each of the following areas - biological science, physical science, mathematics, and behavioral/social sciences as mandated by the 2005 standards.
+The ASHA National Office also reviews the material from the evaluating agency to ensure that the applicant has completed a course in each of the following areas - biological science, physical science, mathematics, and behavioral/social sciences as mandated by the current certification standards.
 It may be necessary for the applicant to submit descriptions for courses completed to provide additional information for a decision to be made regarding the acceptability of specific courses.

 The CFCC does not give the authority to any other agency to determine whether or not an individual has met ASHA certification requirements.
 It does, however, rely on information from the third-party evaluating agency in determining level of degree, semester credit hours received, and which courses can be considered to have been completed at the graduate level.